 Dun & Bradstreet measures a company’s risk using a Paydex score, ranging from zero to 100.
 This number is based on payment data reported either to the bureau or to data-gathering companies that partner with the bureau.
-It, along with a “commercial credit score” and a “financial stress score,” helps lenders decide whether to extend credit to you and how much.
+It, along with a “commercial credit score” and a “financial stress score,” helps funders decide whether to extend credit to you and how much.
 Insurance companies also can use the score to set your premiums, and it can help landlords determine whether to take you on as a business tenant, according to Dun & Bradstreet.
-To calculate your business credit score, D&B looks at one specific factor: how timely you are when paying vendors like business loan lenders, suppliers of raw materials, utility companies, insurance companies, leasing companies, and more.
+To calculate your business credit score, D&B looks at one specific factor: how timely you are when paying vendors like business funding funders, suppliers of raw materials, utility companies, insurance companies, leasing companies, and more.
 For this reason, paying your debts early, or encouraging your vendors to report a good history of payment can be extremely helpful in raising your credit score.

 This being said, you can break down the D&B Paydex score into three tiers: scores between 80-100, scores between 50-79, and scores 49 and below.
 The highest range indicates a low risk of payments, with a score close to 100 meaning payments often come promptly or sooner than 30 days within terms.
 On the other hand, a score of 1-19 indicates that the business often takes more than 120 days to make payments.

 Experian calculates your business credit score a bit differently than D&B does.
-This credit bureau collects information on your credit obligation from lenders and suppliers, any legal filings for your business, and background information about your business.
+This credit bureau collects information on your credit obligation from funders and suppliers, any legal filings for your business, and background information about your business.
 Then, an algorithm determines your business risk based on credit, public records, and demographic information.

 Ranging from zero to 100, Experian business credit scores are different from Dun & Bradstreet’s Paydex score and Equifax’s payment index because they take into account multiple factors, not just payment histories.

-Experian calculates your business credit score by collecting credit information from your suppliers and lenders, legal filings from local, county and state courts, and company background information from independent sources such as public records and collection agencies.
+Experian calculates your business credit score by collecting credit information from your suppliers and funders, legal filings from local, county and state courts, and company background information from independent sources such as public records and collection agencies.

 Equifax uses its own method for calculating your business credit score as well, although Experian and Equifax use similar methods.
 Equifax collects information about your business— like payment history, credit data, and more—and then evaluates all of this data.
 In their evaluation, Equifax looks at the payment trends, the business credit history, the public record, and the demographics.
 Unlike D&B and Experian, however, an Equifax business credit report will give you three scores—a payment index score, a credit risk score, and a failure risk score.